hammerlab/spree/README.md

 *Left: Spree pages showing all jobs and stages, updating in real-time; right: a `spark-shell` running a simple job.*

+## Features!
-The front-end is a near-clone of [the web UI that ships with Spark](https://spark.apache.org/docs/1.4.0/spark-standalone.html#monitoring-and-logging), but the back-end is a complete rewrite, providing several notable benefits…
+Spree is a complete rewrite of [Spark's web UI](https://spark.apache.org/docs/1.4.0/spark-standalone.html#monitoring-and-logging), providing several notable benefits…

 ### Real-time Updating
 All data on all pages updates in real-time, thanks to [Meteor][] magic.